Boundary structure of gauge fields on asymptotically AdS spaces: Boundary structure of (gauge)fields

 The next step is to pullback the reduced bundle to $\Ered\subset \Ecl$ and then pullback the resulting gPDE (as a bundle over $T[1]X$) to the boundary $T[1]\Sigma$ giving a gauge PDE $(E^\YM,Q,\cI^\YM)$ over $(\Ee,Q,\cI)$, where $\cI^\YM$ is generated by the ideal $\cI$ of the gravity sector and $\nabla_a$-prolongations of

 where we keep using the same notations for the fibre coordinates and generators $Y_b$.
-Directly analogous form of the YM equations was employed in \cite{Gover:2023rch} within a different framework and called conformally-compact YM equation.
+Closely related form of the YM equations was employed in \cite{Gover:2023rch} within a different framework and called conformally-compact YM equation.
 It is easy to see that for $\Omega=const$ \eqref{YM-eq-bulk} reduces to the ordinary Yang-Mills equation.

 The action of $Q$ on the fibre coordinates of $E^{YM}$, namely $\{\nabla_{((a)}F_{b)c}, \cC\}$, is determined by

 Recall that the action of $Q$ on any function of the form $\nabla_a\nabla_b\ldots F_{cd}$ (e.g. on coordinate functions) is determined by the above relations and $\commut{Q}{\nabla_a}=0$.
 If one disregards gravity sector by e.g. picking a fixed background, \eqref{YM-Q} define a minimal model of the gPDE formulation of YM theory.
 These relations are well-known in the context of local BRST cohomology~\cite{Stora:1984,Barnich:1995ap,Brandt:1996mh}.